For hundreds of years, raw honey has been widely used for treating a number of health conditions.

 It is an anti-inflammatory and expectorant, which means it works very well for treating respiratory ailments such as asthma and bronchitis.

-The benefits of raw honey do not end there.
+The benefits of this honey do not end there.

 It can also stabilize blood pressure levels, relieve pain, balance sugar levels, soothe nerves, and it's very effective for treating ulcers.